 Cover Your Spouse in the Solo 401(k) Plan

-According to the Solo 401(k) rules, in order to be eligible for a Solo 401(k) plan, you must be self-employed or be a small business owner with no full-time employees other than yourself or a spouse.
+In order to be eligible for a Solo 401(k) plan, you must be self-employed or be a small business owner with no full-time employees other than yourself or a spouse.

 According to the ERISA rules, a spouse is not an employee.
-Therefore, you can employ your spouse in the business and still be eligible for the Solo 401(k) plan without triggering the ERISA rules.
+Therefore, you can employ your spouse in the business and still be eligible for the plan without triggering the ERISA rules.
 Of course, the spouse must earn income from the business in order to make contributions to the plan.

 Solo 401(k) Rules – Prohibited Transactions